sunset1215/addressbook-level4/docs/DeveloperGuide.md

 1. User requests to list tasks or find tasks.
 2. System displays list of tasks.
 3. User requests to set a task in the list as complete.
-4. System notifies user that the task is set as complete successfully.
+4. System notifies user that the task is set as complete successfully.<br>
 Use case ends.

 **Extensions**